yu22238/2023-group-12/README.md

 However, there are still some areas that we could improve in the development process.
 One of them is equal contribution.
 Because of the imbalanced workload in each area, some members make more efforts on specific features.
 Although it’s hard to distribute work in a completely fair way, we should adjust everyone’s workload in the process of development.

 Another critical challenge is efficient communication.
-For obvious reasons, it’s easy to record to-do lists and use Kanban in WhatsApp groups.
-But if we chose to use some online tools like Jira, the recording of tasks would be much more professional.
-Also, using online meeting software like Zoom instead of text message can help to save time.
+For obvious reasons, it’s easy to record Kanban using sticky notes.
+But if we chose to use some online tools like Jira, the recording of tasks would be much more professional and not error-prone.
+Also, using online meeting software like Zoom instead of text message can help to enhance the effiency of communication.

 ## Conclusion (10% ~500 words)